Dawoodoz/DFPSR/README.md

 * **Timers** Get the double precision seconds passed since the first call to the timer, so that you won't have to worry about midnight bugs when the time of day resets.
 * **SIMD abstraction layer** Use simd.h to automatically generate highly efficient SSE, AVX and NEON intrinsics from fully readable math syntax.
 Your vectorized code will look like a reference implementation and compiling for an unknown target architecture will generate scalar operations that can still give a performance boost by writing your algorithm with basic operations that are most often supported directly in CPU hardware, accessing memory aligned with cache lines, keeping the instruction window packed with tasks, and making it very easy for a compiler's auto-vectorization if something similar with a different name exists in the future.
 * **Safe pointers** Use SafePointer.h to catch more errors by telling your pointer which part of an allocation it may work on.
 Leaves no overhead in the release version, so that you can always replace your raw pointer with SafePointer and know that you will get an informative error message with the pointer's name and detailed information when something bad happens.
-* **Strings** Uses UTF-32 to store characters in memory to make sure that all algorithms work with non-latin characters (compatible with U"" string literals).
+* **Strings** Use UTF-32 to store characters in memory to make sure that all algorithms work with non-latin characters (compatible with U"" string literals).
 Saving to files default to UTF-8 (compact storage) with BOM (explicitly saying which format is uses) and CR LF line endings (so that text files encoded anywhere can be read everywhere).
 Uses shared memory buffers automatically to allow splitting into a list of strings without flooding the heap with small allocations.
 * **Buffers** All files are saved and loaded through Buffer objects.
 This makes sure that all file formats you design only have to worry about how to encode the bytes, regressions tests will be easy by not involving external side-effects from the file system, and any file can be bundled into your own by using the Buffer equivalent of a save function.
 * **File management** Roughly equivalent to std::filesystem from C++17, but works with C++14, uses the same String and ReadableString types on all platforms, and can automatically correct folder separators between / (Posix) and \ (MS-Windows).
 * **Process management** Can start other applications and keep track of their status, so that you can call an application like a function writing the result to files.